 OPA Public Sector Issues Committee

 The Public Sector Issues Committee was awarded a voting membership on the OPA Board of Directors in June 2008.
 However, OPA Public Sector Psychologists have a 20-year history of working in this area.
-You can read about the history of this group in the May, 2009 OP Update and read about OPA’s efforts on behalf of public sector psychologists.
+You can read about the history of this group in the May 2009 OPA Update.

 To monitor and advocate for issues impacting consumers of publicly funded behavioral health services in all settings and to work collaboratively with the OPA Board of Directors to ensure that these issues are addressed through education and advocacy.

 With the support of OPA, we envision an equitable, comprehensive, accessible and effective health care system in which public behavioral health clients receive high-quality services.

 Meetings are held on the third Thursday of the month at 8 p.m., and last for one hour, unless otherwise noted.
 These teleconferences are usually supplemented by face-to-face meetings once twice a year at the OPA Central Office or a retreat location.